-We are now accepting applications from volunteers interested in joining our next recruitment programme starting in January 2017.
-This programme is mainly targetted towards volunteers interested in performing fire fighting prevention and emergency duties with the SJRC.
+We are now accepting applications from volunteers interested in joining our next recruitment programme starting in April 2017.
+This programme is mainly targetted towards volunteers interested in performing water lifesaving and pool lifeguard duties with the SJRC.
 The programme consists of these modules:

 - Introduction to the St John Rescue Corps;

-- Light Rescue (rope work, carrying methods and stretcher handling);
+- Light Rescue (rope work, carrying methods & stretcher handling);

 - Radio Voice Procedure;

 - First Aid & AED;

 - Basic Fire Awareness

 - Compass & Mapping.

 The training programme will run between April and October 2017.
 During the course, the participants will be required to take a number of theoretical and practical assessments.